Speeding Attorney in Atlanta, Georgia

-Our traffic offenses attorney is highly experienced in dealing with all road traffic offenses, including speeding offenses.
+Traffic offenses can affect your driver's license and your auto insurance rates, which can affect your bottom line.
+Our attorney is highly experienced in dealing with all road traffic offenses, including speeding offenses.
 Contact our speeding ticket attorney in Atlanta, GA to inquire about our legal services.

 Speeding is a misdemeanor crime in Georgia, meaning it is punishable by up to a year in jail and a $1000 fine, or both.
 While jail time is rare in speeding cases, it can happen at extremely high speeds.
 Speeding convictions can also lead to points on your license and also impact your auto insurance rates.
 Fines in court usually include "court costs" which are usually around 40% of the fine.
 So a $200 fine would incur approximately an additional $80 in court costs.
 Here is a chart of how many points are imposed on your driver's license, which depends on how many miles per hour over the speed limit you were considered driving.
 14 mph or less is zero points:

-- 34 mph or more over speed limit
+34 mph or more over the speed limit

 If one is convicted of traveling 85 MPH or more on any road or highway, or 75 MPH or more on any two-lane road or highway in Georgia, they shall be declared a 'super speeder' This results in an additional $200 fine, payable to the Department of Driver Services.

 This website is not intended to create an attorney-client relationship with the Law Office of Kyle H. Jarzmik, LLC.
 Information on this site is not intended to be a substitute for advice provided by an attorney.
 Kyle Jarzmik is licensed to practice law only in the State of Georgia.